exadel-inc/esl/pages/views/blogs/ESL v4.0.0.md

 ### Structural changes:
   - Attribute decorators moved to the `esl-utils`
   - All ESL modules migrated to `ESLEventListener`s
-  - Event names now defined on a prototype level
+  - Event names are now defined on the prototype level

 ### BREAKING CHANGES
   - `$$fire` no longer adds 'esl:' prefix to the fired events